ZehsTeam/REPOLib/README.md

 > [!NOTE]
 > Registering features (Valuables, Items, Enemies, etc...) automatically fixes their prefabs audio mixer groups.

-> [!IMPORTANT]
-> You should only register network prefabs and features (Valuables, Items, Enemies, etc...) from your plugin's awake function.

 > [!TIP]
 > You can enable extended logging in the config settings to get more info about features being registered, custom network prefabs being spawned, and more.